 I have done a little sewing in my time, including some clothing that I’m not too ashamed to wear in public.
 But I’d really like to be better at it and really know what I’m doing.
 For my next sewing project, I’m going to finish the dress I started ages ago.

-For lots of fun sewing ideas, check out my Fabric Crafts board on Pinterest!
+For lots of fun sewing ideas, check out my Sewing board on Pinterest!

 Plein Air Painting